dancju/dancju.github.io/_posts/2019-01-30-dag-cryptocurrencies.md

 In Conflux, each vertex in the DAG is a block, and each block contains multiple transactions.
 A _pivotal chain_ is selected throughout the DAG from the genesis block to a childless block with a deterministic algorithm.
 With the pivotal chain, each block is classified into one of these categories:

 1. _a (confirmed) pivotal block_ if it is on the pivotal chain,
-1. _a confirmed non-pivotal block_ if there are one or more paths from a pivotal block to it, or
+1. _a confirmed non-pivotal block_ if there are one or more paths from a pivotal block to it, and
 1. _an unconfirmed non-pivotal block_ if otherwise.

 Their heights are defined as follows: